GIVING YOUNG PEOPLE A 'SPORTING CHANCE'

 This year we have:

-- Seen nearly 600 young people take part in our Wicketz programme on a weekly basis
+- Seen nearly 1,750 young people engage with our Wicketz programme

 is to enhance the lives of disadvantaged and disabled young people through sport and recreation